mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

-Mapreduce is a software framework for processing vast amounts of data.
+MapReduce is a software framework for processing vast amounts of data.
 MapReduce is a parallel programming model for processing data on a distributed system.
 MapReduce is a programming model and an